Paul Erdős: Personality

 Possessions meant little to Erdős; most of his belongings would fit in a suitcase, as dictated by his itinerant lifestyle.
 Awards and other earnings were generally donated to people in need and various worthy causes.
-He spent most of his life traveling between scientific conferences, universities and the homes of colleagues all over the world.
-He earned enough in stipends from universities as a guest lecturer, and from various mathematical awards, to fund his travels and basic needs; money left over he used to fund cash prizes for proofs of "Erdős problems" (see below).
+He spent most of his life traveling between scientific conferences, universities, and the homes of colleagues all over the world.
+He earned enough in stipends from universities as a guest lecturer, and from various mathematical awards, to fund his travels and basic needs; money left over he used to fund cash prizes for proofs of "Erdős's problems" (see above).
 He would typically show up at a colleague's doorstep and announce "my brain is open", staying long enough to collaborate on a few papers before moving on a few days later.
 In many cases, he would ask the current collaborator about whom to visit next.

-His colleague Alfréd Rényi said, "a mathematician is a machine for turning coffee into theorems", and Erdős drank copious quantities; this quotation is often attributed incorrectly to Erdős, but Erdős himself ascribed it to Rényi.
+His colleague Alfréd Rényi said, "A mathematician is a machine for turning coffee into theorems", and Erdős drank copious quantities; this quotation is often attributed incorrectly to Erdős, but Erdős ascribed it to Rényi.
 After his mother's death in 1971 he started taking antidepressants and amphetamines, despite the concern of his friends, one of whom (Ron Graham) bet him $500 that he could not stop taking them for a month.
-Erdős won the bet, but complained that it impacted his performance: "You've showed me I'm not an addict.
+Erdős won the bet but complained that it impacted his performance: "You've showed me I'm not an addict.
 But I didn't get any work done.
 I'd get up in the morning and stare at a blank piece of paper.
 I'd have no ideas, just like an ordinary person.
 You've set mathematics back a month."
 After he won the bet, he promptly resumed his use of Ritalin and Benzedrine.

 He had his own idiosyncratic vocabulary; although an agnostic atheist, he spoke of "The Book", a visualization of a book in which God had written down the best and most elegant proofs for mathematical theorems.
 Lecturing in 1985 he said, "You don't have to believe in God, but you should believe in The Book."
-He himself doubted the existence of God, whom he called the "Supreme Fascist" (SF).
-He accused SF of hiding his socks and Hungarian passports, and of keeping the most elegant mathematical proofs to himself.
+He doubted the existence of God.
+He playfully nicknamed him the SF (for "Supreme Fascist"), accusing him of hiding his socks and Hungarian passports, and of keeping the most elegant mathematical proofs to himself.
 When he saw a particularly beautiful mathematical proof he would exclaim, "This one's from The Book!"
 This later inspired a book titled Proofs from the Book.

 Other idiosyncratic elements of Erdős's vocabulary include: